umgefahren/image-comp-lib-rust/README.md

 A new image compression algorithm.

 In the newest version, the algorithm performs in most cases better then PNG.
 In fact the only image that get's bigger is img_4.
 The original img_2.png, for example is 12.8 MB; the compressed binary has only a size of 10.1 MB.
-However this is only achieved through aggressive settings on Zlib and takes quite some time to calculate.
+However this is only achieved through aggressive settings on Zstd and takes quite some time to calculate.

 ## How the system works
 ### Clustering